egorov333/sudoku-game/README.md

 # sudoku-game
-Simple implementation of a Sudoku game.
+Simple c++ implementation of a Sudoku game.
 My term paper at the end of the third semester of university studies